ETHBiots2018/spcrt/README.md

 we came up with an ERC20 compatible token system (SPC) to incentive those actions.

 A DAPP using the Metamask framework was created.
 See https://spcrt.root.sx for a demonstration.
 You can login with any username/password combination ☺.
-There is on external oracles (yet) that check if a phone was __actually__ recycle, so you can get tokens by using the *recylce* functionality.
+There is no external oracles (yet) that checks if a phone was __actually__ recycled, so you can get tokens by using the *recylce* functionality, by just writin anything (except 123456) into the valdiation key field.

 The Ethereum smart contract lives at `0x0bd69bd276d7c0a205cd7096f65b69e14d369214`.